The Non-Orientable Topology of Condorcet's Paradox: Results

+In this section, we begin by recalling the argument that, under the assumption of transitivity, the two distinct preference cycles of $\3$ are equivalent and should therefore be identified by a single object.
+Thus, to topologically model contradictory preference cycles, we begin with a model of valid preference cycles and identify (i.e., glue) the subspaces that correspond to those two preference cycles.
+However, we topologically demonstrate that those subspaces must be assigned opposite orientations before identification, which in turn renders topological models of contradictory preference non-orientable.

-Recall that transitive preference cycles are \term{contradictory} because any and all strict preferences (e.g., $1 \prec 3$ and $3 \prec 1$) simultaneously follow in a transitive preference cycle.
-Moreover, recall the argument that if the two preference cycles of $\cycles{\3}$ are transitive, then because any and all strict preferences hold, the two cycles are equivalent and should therefore be identified to a single object $\cycle{\3}$ (see Note~\ref{note:one-and-the-same}).
-We denote the set of strict orders and preference cycles on $\3$ by the disjoint union $\PPCont{\3} \coloneqq \PP{\3} \sqcup \cycleset{\3}$.
+To begin, recall that given transitivity, preference cycles on $\3$ are contradictory because it follows that any and all strict preferences (e.g., $1 \prec 3$ and $3 \prec 1$) must simultaneously hold.
+Thus, because the two preference cycles $\cycles{\3} = \{1 \prec 2 \prec 3 \prec 1, 1 \prec 3 \prec 2 \prec 1\}$ contain the same (i.e., all) strict preferences, they should be identified by a single object \textbf{c} (see Section~\ref{subsection:reference-orientation}).
+We denote the set of strict orders and contradictory preference cycles on $\3$ by the disjoint union $\PPCont{\3} \coloneqq \PP{\3} \sqcup \{{\textbf{c}}\}$, i.e., as a counterpart to the earlier defined $\PPValid{\3} \coloneqq \PP{\3} \sqcup \cycles{\3}$ for valid (i.e., intransitive) preference cycles.
+We then topologically model contradictory preference cycles by identifying the subspaces that represent each preference cycle in $\cycles{\3}$.
+However, we must first specify the orientations of those subspaces in order to identify them.